open-atmos/PySDM/paper/paper.md

   water vapour on/from the particles.
-Furthermore, representation of dissolution and, if applicable, dissociation of trace gases (sulfur dioxide, ozone, hydrogen peroxide, carbon dioxide, nitric acid and ammonia) is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide (representation following the work of @Jaruga_and_Pawlowska_2018).
+Furthermore, representation of dissolution and, if applicable, dissociation of trace gases (sulfur dioxide, ozone, hydrogen peroxide, carbon dioxide, nitric acid and ammonia) is included to model the subsequent aqueous-phase oxidation of the dissolved sulfur dioxide.
+Representation of the chemical processes follows the particle-based formulation of @Jaruga_and_Pawlowska_2018.

 The usage examples are built on four different `environment` classes included in `PySDM` v1 and implementing common simple atmospheric cloud modelling frameworks: box, adiabatic